Oh do I disagree with that one.

-There are few experiences more traumatic than showing up for an artist talk, brimming with confidence that you're going to knock it out of the park, and then going completely blank.
+Few things are more traumatic than showing up for an artist talk, brimming with confidence you’re going to knock it out of the park, and then going completely blank.

 You’re on unfamiliar turf.

-Cold, expressionless faces staring back at you, adrenaline racing through your system, and most of all, the haunting echo of your own voice.
-Which for some strange reason doesn't sound like yours anymore.
+Cold, expressionless faces staring at you, adrenaline racing through your system, and worst of all, the haunting echo of your own voice.
+Which suddenly sounds like the voice of a stranger.

-Artist talks are a wonderful way to get involved and build your career, so don't shy away from them.
-But unless you're a natural speaker, don't try to wing them either.
+Artist talks are a great way to get involved and build your career, so don’t shy away from them.
+But unless you’re an experienced public speaker, don’t try to wing them.

 Overpricing or Underpricing Your Work

-A director at Hirschl and Adler Galleries once said that overpricing one's art show a lack of confidence.
+A director at Hirschl and Adler Galleries once said that overpricing one’s art shows a lack of confidence.
 Which actually makes sense.

-Because if you feel you can never surpass your best work, you might try to hold on too tight with an unreasonable price.
-Or agonize over finding that perfect dollar figure.
+Because if you feel you can’t surpass your best work you might hold on with an unreasonable price.
+Or agonize over finding the perfect dollar figure.

 Saying Yes to Every Opportunity